Cynthia is an author who has written a series of science fantasy books. She also writes short stories and is busy writing two more novels

 - If a pigeon poops on you, many would call that bad luck, but many others would call it a blessing.
 Considering how often pigeons poop on people, the latter interpretation is probably wiser.

 Sailors used to believe that if an albatross flew around their ship in the middle of the voyage, this meant bad weather and windy conditions were to come.
 It was considered to be very bad luck to kill an albatross, as sailors used to think that albatrosses were really the souls of departed mariners that were still restlessly flying over the waves.
 However, some sailors obviously did not believe in the albatross bringing bad luck if they killed them, as some used to use the feet of the albatross to make tobacco pouches!

-In 1959, the presence on board the cargo ship Calpean Star of a caged albatross destined for a zoo was blamed for the misfortunes that the ship had experienced on it voyage from the Antarctic.
+In 1959, the presence on board the cargo ship Calpean Star of a caged albatross destined for a zoo, was blamed for the misfortunes that the ship had experienced on its voyage from the Antarctic.
 Many of the crew staged a strike because they felt that it was too risky and unlucky to continue the voyage.
 Then, on the Calpean Star’s return voyage to the Antarctic, she foundered off South Georgia after suffering engine failure.
 The ship was towed into Montevideo for repairs, but as she was setting off to resume her voyage, she sank on the River Plate.
 Was the poor old albatross to blame for the fate of the Calpean Star, by bringing bad luck?

 The word "albatross" can be used metaphorically to refer to a psychological burden that feels like a curse, as in "Unacknowledged racism became a political albatross for the government."

 Magpies used to be called the devil in disguise.
 It was said that if you saw a lone magpie around your home, it meant that the devil was trying to stir up trouble for you.

 In Scotland, it was thought that magpies were so wicked that they concealed a drop of Satan's blood under their tongue.